-Dr. Fortner says that the decision of whether or not to avoid family members depends on their health status, but he warns that younger and healthier people tend to have mild or moderate symptoms of this disease, so you might not know that they pose a risk.
+Dr. Fortner says that the decision of whether or not to avoid family members depends on their health status, but he warns that younger and healthier people tend to have mild or moderate symptoms of COVID-19, or even be carriers of the disease with no symptoms at all, so they might not know that they pose a risk.
 “The older you are, or the worse your health is, the more important it is to maintain space from younger people who can carry and transmit the virus, whether or not they have symptoms themselves,” he says.

 What if you get sick?

 If you have respiratory symptoms and a fever, and you think you might have COVID-19, you should call your healthcare provider first before going to the office.
 They will ask you questions to determine whether or not you are at risk, and whether your illness is severe enough to be seen.